Exawind/nalu-wind/docs/source/theory/supportedEquationSet.rst

 are not projecting onto a divergence free field and are instead allowing that to pass into the continuity solve, where the intermediate velocity field with the forcing will then be projected onto a divergence free field.
-This is implemented in the element kernels as *MomentumSSTTAMSForcingElemKernel* and the node kernels as *MomentumSSTTAMSForcingNodeKernel*.
+This is implemented in the node kernels as *MomentumSSTTAMSForcingNodeKernel*.

 Solid Stress